Former American Embassy Chancery in Grosvenor Square

-The American Embassy London moved to 1 Grosvenor Square, in 1938 and in 1960 moved to it’s present site at 24 Grosvenor Square.
+The American Embassy London moved to 1 Grosvenor Square, in 1938 and in 1960 moved to the site at 24 Grosvenor Square.

-The present Embassy, occupying the whole west side of the square, was designed by American architect Eero Saarinen and completed in 1960.
+The former Embassy, occupying the whole west side of Grosvenor Square, was designed by American architect Eero Saarinen and completed in 1960.
 The design brief was for a building which would house all the major sections of the Embassy under one roof in a style which would blend with the existing architecture of Grosvenor Square.

 During the Second World War when the Chancery was on one side and General Eisenhower’s headquarters on another, Grosvenor Square became popularly known as “Little America.”